New BMC Roadmachine 01 AMP X premium road e-bike 'feels like riding on the fittest day of your life'

 Joining the very best electric bikes (opens in new tab), the Roadmachine 01 AMP X is BMC’s first e-road bike to warrant top-tier '01' status.
 Aimed at delivering performance, comfort and capability over a variety of surfaces, it features a carbon frame and fork built around its Tuned Compliance Concept Endurance technology.

-If you are thinking about purchasing an electric bike, it's well worth heading over to our best Cyber Monday bike deals hub, were we've included the best money saving offers on electric bikes.
+If you are thinking about purchasing an electric bike, it's well worth heading over to our Chirstmas bike sales hub, were we've included the best money saving offers on electric bikes.